andrewj12763/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+Map is more ment for finding things, foreach is more of a looping methode to change a large amount of elements.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a functions runs code, a method is a structure for information.

-3. What is closure?
+3. What is closure? closure is where child element can access material from a parent.

 4. Describe the four rules of the 'this' keyword.
+There is the window, the object before the .this, the constructer attribute, or when a call methode is applied, the this will pull that info for the curent function.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it is the shortcut for pulling parent info compared to the none class methods.

 ## Project Set up